 knowledge of wireless communications or radars (ideally both)

 basic signal processing

 knowledge of data processing tools and programming languages, like Matlab or Python

 - Preceded by optional summer internship (max 3 months)

 Type of project: Combination of internship and thesis

-Required degree: Master of Engineering Science, Master of Engineering Technology
+Required degree: Master of Engineering Technology, Master of Engineering Science, Master of Science

 Required background: Electrotechnics/Electrical Engineering